Pollen Counts and Their Impact on Hay Fever

 Pollen from grass, trees and weeds is a persistent cause of allergies.
 With the various types of grass in Georgia pollinating throughout most of the year, seasonal allergies can strike at any time.
-At Chacko Allergy, Asthma and Sinus Center, we treat Atlanta-area patients that are experiencing hay fever symptoms with effective treatment plans.
+At Chacko Allergy, Asthma and Sinus Center, our allergy doctors treat Atlanta-area patients that are experiencing hay fever symptoms with effective treatment plans.
 And one of the quickest steps on the path to reducing allergy symptoms is to first understand why pollen count matters.

-Pollen Counts in Atlanta and surrounding areas
+Pollen Counts in Atlanta and Surrounding Areas

 Pollen count is measured according to the level of pollen density in one cubic meter of air.
-For example, a pollen count of 50 gram per cubic meter is regarded as low or normal while a pollen count above 1,000 gram per cubic meter is considered high.
+For example, a pollen count of 50 grams per cubic meter is regarded as low or normal while a pollen count above 1,000 grams per cubic meter is considered high.
 A high pollen count can be hazardous to health, especially for those who have allergies to pollen or suffering from respiratory conditions.
 When a patient develops allergic reactions to airborne allergens such as pollen, he or she is suffering from Allergic Rhinitis or more popularly known as hay fever.

 Common Pollen Allergy Symptoms